 3. Don’t be afraid to share your ideas

 “My advice on Youth Day is to be bold by sharing your ideas.
-I was able to do this through my experience with Schneider Electric’s Go Green In the City competition.
+I was able to do this through my experience with the Schneider Go Green competition.
 I learned that even though I was still in school, my ideas were valuable.
 The competition gave me and my teammate a platform to share our crazy ideas with people who could help us make them happen.
 We were assigned to a mentor with industry knowledge who was able to help us fine-tune our business case and carry us to the Global Finals of Go Green.
 If my teammate and I had kept our idea to ourselves, we would never have had the support of the people from Schneider to propel our idea forward.”

 – Angela Carver, Go Green participant in 2018